zarf-dev/proposals/0032-support-ipv6/README.md

 There is an extra process required to make new nodes work with the registry

 There is inherent downtime with this solution when a proxy is restarted.
-A solution that continuously pulls images, such as a gitlab runner, may notice the downtime when `zarf init` is run.
-The proxy will likely not be restarted often, but will at least be restarted during `zarf init`.
+A solution that continuously pulls images, such as a gitlab runner, may notice if a proxy registry is down.
+This should only happen when a user manually intervenes, or when the version of the proxy container is updated and the image is rolled during `zarf init`.

 Extra compute will be used in the cluster to run the registry proxy.
 This pod will not need much compute power, it will be limited to X CPU and Y Memory by default <- TODO